burcgokden/CoulGAT-Graph-Attention-Interpretability/README.md

 **Parameter Dictionary Examples to construct a CoulGAT model:**

-A 3-layer Plain CoulGAt model with pooling as last layer:
+A 3-layer Plain CoulGAT model with pooling as last layer:

 ```python
 my_param_dict_model_1={